Docker Hub Feed Widget for Website. No-code - Poper

 1. 01

-Drop a hub.docker.com URL or your namespace slug into the builder.
-Poper resolves it through the Docker Hub v2 API and pulls every public repository, tag list, and pull count automatically.
+Drop a public hub.docker.com/r/namespace/repository URL into the builder.
+Poper resolves that repository through the Docker Hub v2 API and pulls its tags and pull count automatically.

-Poper widget builder showing Docker Hub namespace search input for hub.docker.com/u/acmedev with whale-style avatar, Verified Publisher badge, and a Docker blue Connect button
+Poper widget builder showing Docker Hub repository search input for hub.docker.com/r/acmedev/acme-cli with whale-style avatar and a Docker blue Connect button

 2. 02